 Course Code : MEPC16

 Course Title : THERMAL ENGINEERING

 Number of Credits : 3

-Prerequisites : MEDC44

-(Course code) MEPC11
+Prerequisites (Course code) : MEPC11

 Course Type : PROGRAMME CORE

 - 1. To familiarize with the types of working principle of two stroke and four stroke engines. - 2.
 To understand the various parameters involved in Engine combustion and its significance - 3.
 To provide knowledge on various steam power equipment and its performance measurements - 4.
 To impart skills to analyse Air Compressor system and components - 5.
-To acquire knowledge about analysis the vapour power system and Refrigeration system
+To understand the concepts of waste heat recovery systems and thermal measurement devices.

-Classification of IC engines - Working of two and four stroke engines - valve and port timing diagrams - Deviation of engine indicator diagram from air standard cycles - Comparison of air standard and fuel air cycles - Losses in actual cycles - Comparison of Otto and diesel cycle performance test on IC engines - heat balance test for IC engines
+Classification of IC engines - Working of two and four stroke engines - Valve and Port timing diagrams -Comparison of air and fuel standard cycles - Performance and heat balance test on IC engines, Fuel supply system - Simple and complete Carburetors -Fuel injector system - Engine cooling, Lubrication, Ignition systems - Fuels for IC engines.